 Bracey's professional areas of interest include multicultural programming, college legal issues, administrative organizations, student development, counseling, student retention, minority student development and programming.

 B.S., Southern Illinois University-Carbondale

-Cody teaches undergraduate courses in the areas of human growth and development, assessment and learning for student in the teacher education program.
+In addition to introducing CSP students to quantitative and qualitative research methods used in the field of education and human services, Cody teaches undergraduate courses in the areas of human growth and development, assessment and learning for students in the teacher education program.
 He also serves as the coordinator of the department’s graduate program and serves on many university and college committees.
 Cody earned both his master’s (1988) and bachelors (1986) from Southern Illinois University-Carbondale and later received his doctorate from SIUC in 1995.
-Prior to completing his doctoral program, Cody served as the Assistant Director of Housing and Campus Recreation at Morningside College in Sioux City, IA.

 Adjunct Professor and Director of Budgeting